naveen521kk/naveen521kk/README.md

 > [!NOTE]\
-> Top languages does not indicate my skill level or anything like that.
+> Top languages do not indicate my skill level or anything like that.
 It is just a metric of which languages have been hosted by me on GitHub based on the usage across repositories.
 There are others which I haven't put up on GitHub.

 ### Projects

+See https://projects.naveenmk.me/projects/ for a list of projects I've worked on.
-I've worked on various open source projects.
+I've worked on various open-source projects.
 Here are some notable ones:

 - [**Manim**](https://manim.community/): An animation engine for explanatory math videos.
     - I'm currently one of the maintainer of the project and also work on the infrastructure for the community.